noelbundick-msft/azure-event-hubs-for-kafka/tutorials/oauth/python/README.md

 source setup.sh
 ```

-(If using MacOS, you can use Homebrew to set up your machine by running `brew install openssl python librdkafka` - `pip` can then be used to install the Python SDK with `pip install confluent-kafka`.)
+(If using MacOS, you can use Homebrew to set up your machine by running `brew install openssl python librdkafka` - `pip` can then be used to install the Python SDK with `pip install confluent-kafka azure-identity python-dotenv`.)

 ## Running the samples